Get rid of your IBS for good

-It is not really known what causes Irritable Bowel Syndrome.
-However, many individuals report that they first noticed their symptoms around the same time as experiencing a very stressful event – a new job, moving house, or illness or death of someone close to them, for example.
-Others say that their IBS first became noticeable after having gastroenteritis (sometimes known as gastric flu) – vomiting and/or diarrhoea.
-Whilst the causes of IBS are unclear, there is widespread agreement that Irritable Bowel Syndrome is worsened by stress and anxiety.
+It is not really known what causes IBS.
+However, maybe you first noticed your symptoms around the same time as experiencing a very stressful event.
+This might be a new job, moving house, or illness or death of someone close to you, threat of redundancy or problems with your relationship.
+Or maybe you first noticed your IBS after having gastric flu or another stomach upset.
+Whilst the causes of IBS are unclear, everyone agrees that it’s made worse by stress and anxiety.

 Food Triggers for Irritable Bowel Syndrome